-400-16.4 Bridge Decks: Cure bridge decks for a duration of seven days.
-Apply a membrane curing compound to the deck top surface in accordance with 400-16.2 using a compressor driven sprayer.
-In general, apply curing compound to a concrete deck when the surface is damp and after all pooled water has evaporated.
-For Short bridges, begin applying curing compound immediately after the initially placed concrete has been floated, straightedged, textured and a damp surface condition exists and continue applying compound as concrete placement progresses with as little interruption as possible until the entire deck surface has been coated with compound.
-For Long bridges, begin applying curing compound to the initially placed concrete as soon as a damp surface condition exists and continue applying compound as concrete placement progresses with as little interruption as possible until the entire deck surface has been coated with compound.
-However, for both Short and Long bridges, the elapsed time between the initial placement of deck concrete and the completed application of curing compound must not exceed 120 minutes.
-The 120 minute limit may be extended by the Engineer if project specific factors (cool temperatures, high humidity, retarding admixtures, etc.) are prolonging wet surface conditions.
+400-16.4 Bridge Decks and Approach Slabs: Cure bridge decks and approach slabs for a duration of seven days.
+Apply a membrane curing compound to the top surface in accordance with 400-16.2 using a compressor driven sprayer.
+In general, apply curing compound when the surface is damp and after all pooled water has evaporated.
+For Short bridges, begin applying curing compound immediately after the initially placed concrete has been floated, straightedged, textured and a damp surface condition exists and continue applying compound as concrete placement progresses with as little interruption as possible until the entire top surface has been coated with compound.
+For Long bridges, begin applying curing compound to the initially placed concrete as soon as a damp surface condition exists and continue applying compound as concrete placement progresses with as little interruption as possible until the entire top surface has been coated with compound.
+For all bridges, the elapsed time between the initial placement of deck or approach slab concrete and the completed application of curing compound must not exceed 120 minutes.
+The 120 minute limit may be extended by the Engineer if project specific factors (cool temperatures, high humidity, retarding admixtures, etc.) prolong wet surface conditions.

-Prior to the first deck placement, submit to the Engineer the method that will be used to periodically measure the rate of application of curing compound in, gallons/sq ft as the deck placement progresses.
-Prior to the placement of each deck, submit to the Engineer the anticipated quantity of curing compound in gallons along with the corresponding square feet of deck to be covered to meet the coverage rate in 400-16.2.
-Compute the actual quantity of curing compound applied at the conclusion of each deck placement and submit the quantity to the Engineer.
+Prior to the first deck or approach slab placement, submit to the Engineer the method that will be used to periodically measure the rate of application of curing compound in, gallons per square foot as the concrete placement progresses.
+Prior to the placement of each deck or approach slab, submit to the Engineer the anticipated quantity of curing compound in gallons along with the corresponding square feet of concrete to be covered to meet the coverage rate in 400-16.2.
+Compute the actual quantity of curing compound applied at the conclusion of each concrete placement and submit the quantity to the Engineer.
 Apply the curing compound from a work platform.